Is sensitive content allowed on Tumblr?

 - Leave the Tumblr app for a sec and go to the main Settings app on your device.

 - Look for “Safe Mode” and adjust the settings to match your comfort level.

 - Go to settings: Tap the little person in the tab bar, then the gear icon in the top right, then "General settings."

 - Go to settings: Click the little fella in the top bar, then click settings.

 - Scroll to "Filtering," and click the Safe Mode switch on.

-If you find yourself wanting to see any particular item that’s hidden—and you're over 18—there’s a “View post” button that allows you to do just that.
+If you find yourself wanting to see any particular item that’s hidden—and your age has been calculated to be over 18—there’s a “View post” button that allows you to do just that.
 (If you do that and discover the post was incorrectly marked as sensitive, there’s a button where you can let us know that we mislabeled it.)